stackhpc/temp-tempest-pythonconf/doc/source/contributor/contributing.rst

 1. If you have found a bug and you know how to fix it, please, check our `storyboard project <https://storyboard.openstack.org/#!/project/912>`_ for any stories which may relate to the issue.
-If you haven't find any related story, please, create one.
+If you haven't found any related stories, please, create one.
 Check `Reporting Bugs`_.

 2. Follow `Contributing Code`_ and submit a code review in https://review.opendev.org/.